kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

-### JVM
-- JVM is a virtual machine that understands and runs java bytecodes, works for memory management in heap space and stack memory
-- JVM will mostly distribute objects to HEAP level, when JVM execute the code, every thread will have a thread stack
-- Since program is running on virtual machine, it would also have some local method stack like it will calling some C library e.g Sleep
 #### Java Heap Space [Link](https://www.journaldev.com/4098/java-heap-space-vs-stack-memory)
 - Java **Heap space is used by java runtime to allocate memory to Objects and JRE classes**.
 Whenever we create an object, it’s always created in the Heap space.
 - **Garbage Collection runs on the heap memory to free the memory** used by objects that don’t have any reference.
 Any object created in the heap space has global access and can be referenced from anywhere of the application.